isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/upgrade-xml-documentation.md

 ## Upgrade to version 4.2.1 {#upgrade-version-4-2-1}

-Upgrading to version 4.2 depends on the current version of AEM Guides.
+Upgrading to version 4.2.1 depends on the current version of AEM Guides.

-If you are using version 4.0, 4.1 or 4.1.x, then you can directly upgrade to version 4.2.
+If you are using version 4.1 or 4.1.x, or 4.2 then you can directly upgrade to version 4.2.1.

 ****Prerequisites****

 Before you start the AEM Guides 4.2 upgrade process, ensure that you have:

-1. Upgraded to AEM Guides version 4.0, 4.1 or 4.1.x.
+1. Upgraded to AEM Guides version 4.1, 4.1.x, or 4.2.
 1. Closed all translation tasks.
 1. Changed the log level to **INFO** for `com.adobe.fmdita.translationservices.TranslationMapUpgradeScript` class and append these logs in a new log file, for example, `logs/translation_upgrade.log.`